Vivian Beaumont Theater: 2020s to present

 The theater was dark when the Broadway industry was shut down in March 2020 due to the COVID-19 pandemic in New York City.
 The Beaumont reopened on November 11, 2021, with previews of the musical Flying Over Sunset, which had a limited run; a limited revival of Thornton Wilder's The Skin of Our Teeth then opened at the Beaumont in April 2022.
 The theater hosted Mike Birbiglia's solo show Mike Birbiglia: The Old Man and the Pool from November 2022 to January 2023.
 It was followed in April 2023 by the musical Camelot, which ran for two months.
 After Bishop announced in 2023 that he would resign in two years, Lear deBessonet became LCT's artistic director and Bartlett Sher became the executive producer in 2024.
 The play Uncle Vanya opened in April 2024 for a two-month run.
 The next show at the Vivian Beaumont Theater, McNeal, opened in September 2024, running for two months.
 A fundraising-benefit performance of South Pacific took place at the Beaumont in December 2024, and the musical Floyd Collins opened there in April 2025 for a two-month run.
-A revival of Ragtime opened at the theater in October 2025, running to June 2026.
+A revival of Ragtime opened at the theater in October 2025, running to August 2026.
+This will be followed by a revival of A Few Good Men for October 2026 for a limited run scheduled to last for 13 weeks.
+A revival of The Sound of Music is then in April 2027 at the Vivian Beaumont for a limited 17-week run.